dakuglin/front-end-study-guide/README.md

 * Number
 * String
 * Boolean (true/false)
+* Undefined (has not been initialized)
-* Undefined & Null
+* Null (something is currently unavailable)
 * Object (containers for named values called properties or methods)
 * Symbols (identifier for object property)

-JavaScript algorithms -
+JavaScript Algorithms -
 * Functions that transforms certain input data structure into certain output data structure

 JavaScript Operators -
 * Assignment operator (=) assigns a value to a variable
-* Addition (+), Subtraction (-), Multiplication (*)
+* Addition (+), Subtraction (-), Multiplication (*), Division (/)

+JavaScript Loops -
+* Execute a block fo code a number of times
+* for (statement 1 ; statement 2; statement 3) {
+    //code block goes here
+    //statement 1 = executed one time before execution of code block
+    //statement 2 = defines conditions
+    //statement 3 = executed every time after the the code block has been executed }
+* Help with writing redundant code

+JavaScript Arrays -
+* An object that holds values (of any type)
+* Used to store multiple values in one single variable
+* Arrays use numbers to access the element in a given array
+* You can have objects in arrays, functions in arrays, and arrays in arrays

+JavaScript Objects -
+* Objects are variables that contain many values
+* var car = {type: 'ford', model: 'f150', color: 'blue'};
+* JavaScript objects are containers for named values called properties or methods

+JavaScript Best Practices -
+* Avoid global variables, can be overwritten (use local variables instead)
+* Proper indentation and commenting when appropriate
+* Be aware of automatic type conversion
+* Use === Comparison
+    * The == always converts (to matching types) before comparison (abstract equality operator)
+    * The === operator forces comparison of values and types (strict equality operator)

+What is "typeof" operator -
+* JavaScript provides a typeof operator that can examine a value and tell you what type it is

+What is Scope in JavaScript -
+* Each function has its own scope
+* Only code inside that function can access that functions scoped variables

+////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
+## Features_of_JavaScript

+* Lightweight scripting language
+* Dynamic typing
+* Object-oriented programming language (OOP)
+* Functional style

+////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
-## typescript
+## TypeScript

-What is tyepscript -
+What is TyepScript -
-* Programming language that is a superset of JavaScript that comples to plain JavaScript
+* Programming language that is a superset of JavaScript that compiles to plain JavaScript
 * TypeScript helps developers catch common errors through a type system and make JavaScript development more efficient
 * Uses class-based object-oriented programming

-Features of TypeScript -
+Do we need to compile TypeScript files and why -
-* Ojbect-oriented language
+* Yes, TypeScript is a language extension browsers cant understand
-* JavaScript is TypeScript
+* Converting from TypeScript to JavaScript is called compiling

-* DOM Manipulation
+What is an interface -
-* TypeScript is just JavaScript
+* Interface is used for type-checking purposes
+* Defining an interface means any object must be an object containing interface properties

 Built in data types -
 * Number